sitebay/docs/articles/products/platform/accounts/faqs/_index.md

 ---
 title: "FAQs"
-title_meta: "FAQs for Creating and Managing Site Bay Accounts"
+title_meta: "FAQs for Creating and Managing SiteBay Accounts"
 description: "Find quick answers to some of the most commonly asked account and login questions."
 tab_group_main:
     weight: 60